UCL-EO/geog0111/docs/017_Functions_answers.md

 print(msg)

 def power_of_2(ilist):
-    """
-    output a list of 2 raised to the power of the values of the input arguments
+    """return a list of 2 raised to the power of the values of the arguments

     Inputs:
         ilist : list of integers